Felix Rare Books

 By

 John Harris.
+Signed by Isaac Newton.

-Buy now
+Price : £115,000 Buy now

 Lexicon Technicum: Or, An Universal English Dictionary of Arts and Sciences: Explaining not only the Terms of Art, but the Arts Themselves was in many respects the first alphabetical encyclopaedia written in English.
 Although the emphasis of the Lexicon Technicum was on mathematical subjects, its contents go beyond what would be called science or technology today, in conformity with the broad eighteenth-century understanding of the terms "arts" and "science," and it includes entries on the humanities and fine arts, notably on law, commerce, music, and heraldry.
 In contrast, the Lexicon Technicum neglects theology, antiquity, biography, and poetry.
+Volume 2 has an illustration of Isaac Newton and the signature of Isaac Newton, below the illustration, pasted in.
+This makes this book very, very rare.

 The Lexicon Technicum was the work of a London clergyman, John Harris.
 Its professed advantage over French dictionaries of the arts and sciences was that it contained explanation not only of the terms used in the arts and sciences, but also of the arts and sciences themselves.
 Harris issued a three-page proposal for this work in 1702, and the first edition, in one Folio volume, was published in London in 1704.
 A second edition appeared 1708.
-Volume 2, separately alphabetized, was published in 1710.
+Volume 2, separately alphabetised, was published in 1710.

 The first volume contains 1220 pages, 4 plates, and many additional diagrams and figures within the text.
 Like many early English encyclopedias, the pages are not numbered; numbering may have been thought unnecessary as readers could search by its alphabetical arrangement.